 Institute on Disability and Health Psychology

-The goals of the Institute on Disability & Health Psychology (IDHP) are to:
+Goals of the Institute on Disability & Health Psychology (IDHP)

 - increase the representation of people with disabilities in psychology,